GeoPopsHub/.github/profile/README.md

 GeoPops is in development and we welcome feedback!
 Get in touch if you've tried making a population of your own or want to become a member.
 You can upload your own example as a respository in the hub.

 ## Tutorial
-See the repo [sc_spartanburg_measles](https://github.com/GeoPopsHub/sc_spartanburg_measles) for a detailed example of how to build a population, simulate a disease, test out interventions, and track outcomes by subgroup.
-In this repo, [`1_run_geopops.ipynb`](https://github.com/GeoPopsHub/sc_spartanburg_measles/blob/main/1_run_geopops.ipynb) has instructions on how to build a GeoPops population.
+See the repo [sc_spartanburg_measles](https://github.com/GeoPopsHub/sc_spartanburg_measles) for a detailed example of how to build a population, simulate a disease, test out interventions, and track outcomes by subgroup. [`1_run_geopops.ipynb`](https://github.com/GeoPopsHub/sc_spartanburg_measles/blob/main/1_run_geopops.ipynb) has instructions on how to build a GeoPops population.

 ## Support
 GeoPops is a collaboration between the following institutions: